 Southeast of Rutland and northwest of Ludlow, the Okemo ski area has 119 runs over 632 acres served by 11 lifts accessing a maximum vertical of 1,300 feet.
 In addition, Okemo Mountain Resort has three terrain parks and is known more for freestyle than freeride due to flat runs.
+The best Okemo Mountain snowboarding can be found during the months of January and February.

 If you are looking for some nightlife in Okemo, you will want to check out the Loft, Charaktors, Coleman Brook Tavern or The Sitting Bull.